YerkoPalma/choo-websocket/README.md

 - `state`: The current state of the connection.
 - `url`: The URL as resolved by the constructor.

+## See Also

+- [choo-sse][choo-sse] - Small wrapper around server-sent event browser API, for choo apps.

 ## License
 [MIT](/LICENSE)